saintsantos/webapp_workshop_complete/README.md

     req.body.<key>
     ```

-Using these values allows you to control what the funciton at the endpoint does and helps you to get the data that you want when you call these endpoints.
+Using these values allows you to control what the function at the endpoint does and helps you to get the data that you want when you call these endpoints.

 ### controllers